aharita/engineer-to-leader/docs/manager-to-director/module-5/index.md

 Manager A is "Nice."
 Manager B is "Strict."
 If you don't calibrate them, Manager A's team gets all the promotions (unfairly).
 You lock all managers in a room and make them fight.
+This is called "calibration."
+It's Thunderdome for adults.

 **Real-world scenarios:**

 * **The Inflation:**
   * *Manager:* Rates everyone "Exceeds Expectations."
+(Because they're conflict-averse and want to be the "cool manager.")
   * *Director:* "Statistically impossible.
 Force rank your team.
 Who is the bottom 10%?
-If you can't tell me, I will pick for you."
+If you can't tell me, I will pick for you.
+And I won't be as nice."
 * **The Hidden Gem:**
   * *Manager:* "Sarah is quiet, she's just 'Meets'."
   * *Director:* "Looking at the data, Sarah merged the most critical code.
 You are biasing towards loudness.
 I am bumping her to 'Exceeds'."